 <path-to-your-app> variable under the Analyze your code section):

-Please note that the script above includes a section that runs build rules; we will cover build rules in step 3 of this article.
+Please note that the script above includes a section that runs build rules; we will cover build rules in step 3.

-NG SAST allows you to create build rules, which define the security approval conditions that must be met before a merge request can be merged.
+NG SAST allows you to create build rules, which define the security approval conditions that must be met before merging a merge request.

 You can define build rules in a configuration file.
 By default, the name and location of your configuration file in the root of your repository should be shiftleft.yml.
 The file should be formatted as follows: